tgeorgiadis/quiver-community-app-catalog/README.md

 2. Bump that list's `"version"` string (semver recommended).
 3. Commit and push to `main`.

-Quiver compares each list's `"version"` on refresh and shows **Review changes** when a list differs from the last acknowledged version.
+Quiver Launcher compares each list's `"version"` on refresh and shows **Review changes** when a list differs from the last acknowledged version.

 ## Contributing